19hours/sg-statutes/Acts/Resource Sustainability Act 2019.md

 (i) by packing the regulated goods into or with specified packaging or wrapping the regulated goods with specified packaging;

-(ii) by engaging another person to do anything mentioned in sub‑paragraph (i) for or on behalf of
+(ii) by engaging another person to do anything mentioned in sub‑paragraph (i) for or on behalf ofAor otherwise causing anything mentioned in sub‑paragraph (i);

-A

-or otherwise causing anything mentioned in sub‑paragraph (i);

-(iii) where

-A

-supplies the regulated goods to a retailer, by providing specified packaging to the retailer that

-A

-requires the retailer to use in connection with the retailer’s supply of the regulated goods; or
+(iii) whereAsupplies the regulated goods to a retailer, by providing specified packaging to the retailer thatArequires the retailer to use in connection with the retailer’s supply of the regulated goods; or

-(iv) where

-A

-is a retailer, by providing the specified packaging to a consumer who purchases regulated goods from
+(iv) whereAis a retailer, by providing the specified packaging to a consumer who purchases regulated goods fromA, to enable the consumer to put the regulated goods into the specified packaging,

-A

-, to enable the consumer to put the regulated goods into the specified packaging,

-but does not include a person who does anything mentioned in paragraph (

-b

-)(i) for or on behalf of a Singapore‑connected person, or the retailer mentioned in paragraph (
+but does not include a person who does anything mentioned in paragraph (b)(i) for or on behalf of a Singapore‑connected person, or the retailer mentioned in paragraph (b)(iii).

-b

-)(iii).

 ### Reporting of specified packaging imported or used